Auctionator/Journalator/.github/ISSUE_TEMPLATE/03-feature-request-retail.md

 ---
-name: Feature request for the latest release (not classic)
+name: Feature request (retail)
-about: Journalator can always be better
+about: Suggest an idea for this project
 title: ''
 labels: [retail, enhancement]
 assignees: ''